 Author: Rita Williams-Garcia

-Clayton feels most alive when he’s playing music with his grandfather, Cool Papa Byrd, and the band of Bluesmen—he can’t wait to join them, just as soon as he has a blues song of his own.
-But then the unthinkable happens.
-Cool Papa Byrd dies, and Clayton’s mother forbids Clayton from playing the blues.
+Clayton Byrd feels most alive when he’s playing the blues on his “blues harp,” or harmonica, with his grandfather Cool Papa Byrd and the Bluesmen.
+But then the unthinkable happens: Cool Papa Byrd dies, and Clayton’s mother gives away all his instruments and forbids Clayton from playing the blues.
 And Clayton knows that’s no way to live.

-Armed with his grandfather’s brown porkpie hat and his “blues harp,” he runs away from home, in search of the Bluesmen, hoping he can join them on the road.
-But on the journey that takes him through the New York City subways and to Washington Square Park, Clayton learns some things about his family, and himself, that surprise him.
+Armed with his grandfather’s brown porkpie hat and his blues harp, he runs away from home in search of the Bluesmen, hoping he can join them on the road.
+But on the underground journey, Clayton learns about himself, his family, and what it takes to play the blues.